urirmz/Portfolio/Oracle Java SE 21 Developer Professional 1Z0-830/11 IO Streams.md

+java.io package
-java.io package provides for system input and output through data streams, serialization and the file system java.nio package defines buffers, which are containers for data, and other structures, such as charsets, channels, and selectable channels
+  Provides for system input and output through data streams, serialization and the file system java.nio package
+  Defines buffers, which are containers for data, and other structures, such as charsets, channels, and selectable channels

-System.lineSeparator()
+String System.lineSeparator()
   Returns the default system-dependent line separator
     Line separator is the character that tells the system to break the line (like \n)